 Practical Tip: If you are aware that your children support your position regarding Visitation, Custody, Placement or Relocation out of state then have your children interviewed by the Judge, RI Family Services or a Guardian ad Litem.

 Can younger children decide where they want to live?

 Children ages 11, 12, 13 & 14 may also be given significant influence over Rhode Island Child Custody, Visitation and Relocation cases.

 Do all judges deal with children in the same manner?

-There are some Family Law judges who will bring the child into chambers for an interview.
+There are some family law judges who will bring the child into chambers for an interview.
 The Judge will usually bring the court reporter to transcribe the proceedings.
-Some judges will allow the RI divorce attorneys or Rhode Island child custody alwyers to question the child in chambers in front of the judge.
+Some judges will allow the RI divorce attorneys or Rhode Island child custody lawyers to question the child in chambers in front of the judge.

-Practical Tip: Don’t coach your children.
+Don’t coach your children.
 This is unfair to the child and puts unnecessary stress and pressure on the child.
 Also, the Child will usually tell the Judge or Family services about the coaching.
-If the Judge believes that you have engaged in coaching then there may be severe sanctions.
+If the Judge believes that you have engaged in coaching, then there may be severe sanctions.
 The Sanctions may include the judge denying your request for placement, sole custody or relocation.

-A child’s preference is not decisive it is given weight
+A child’s preference is not decisive, it may be given weight

 RI Child Custody Factors: